hnat-bohdan/chess-tournament/README.md

     ### Algorithmic Complexity (Big O Notation)

     * **Badness Matrix Calculation (`_calculate_badness_matrix`):**
-        The time complexity for generating the badness matrix is **O(N^2 \* R)**, where `N` is the number of players and `R` is the number of rounds played.
+        The time complexity for generating the badness matrix is **O(N^2 * R)**, where `N` is the number of players and `R` is the number of rounds played.
 This is because it iterates through all possible pairs of players (`N^2`) and for each pair, it might check their `past_opponents` list (which can grow up to `R` in length).
 In practice, as `R` is typically small and constant, this often behaves closer to **O(N^2)**.

     * **Pairing Algorithm (`_find_best_pairing_recursive`):**
         This algorithm performs a combinatorial search for the optimal pairing.
-In the theoretical worst-case, the number of possible pairings grows factorially, leading to a complexity of approximately **O(N! \* N)**.
+In the theoretical worst-case, the number of possible pairings grows factorially, leading to a complexity of approximately **O(N! * N)**.
 However, the implementation uses aggressive **pruning** (alpha-beta pruning concept) and a `MATCH_ACCECPTABLE_BADNESS_LIMIT` heuristic.
 This significantly reduces the actual number of combinations explored, making it practically feasible for tournaments with up to **18-24 players**.
 For larger tournaments, different heuristic-based approaches would be required to achieve polynomial time complexity, but without guaranteeing absolute optimality.
+    > Because of that in `DutchTournament` it used only for last players to avoid some bugs.

 * **Sophisticated Bye Handling:**